olillevik/skatteetaten.github.io/OpenShift/index.md

 We are in the process of adding a separate step in this process that includes setting up a one-shot environment on OpenShift with the given component to do a regression check of the new baseimage/buildlogic.

-### The architecture behind Aurora OpenShift
+### Application Configuration Strategy

+TODO: Need some good stuff in here
+ * When an image is pushed, OpenShift ImageStreams may trigger application redeploys from ImageChange triggers.
+ * BuildConfigs may be triggered to rebuild images for specific application versions from ImageChange triggers from both the Builder Image (Architect) and the base images.
+Rebuilding application images may in turn result in automatic redeploys from ImageChange triggers.
+Commonly, when releasing for instance a new base image for Java with a new Java Runtime Environment version, hundreds of application images are automatically rebuilt - and in some cases automatically redeployed by the platform.

+## Other Components

+TODO: Bad title

+### AOC

+TODO:
  * How to [configure and setup](setup.html) the infrastructure on OpenShift to deploy your application
- * How to [monitor](monitoring.html) your application to make sure it performs as expected

-## Suggested todo list

- * Develop a proper outline (table of contents) in the index file.
-With the current structure some of the pages are only accessible via other sub pages - which can make them hard to find and get a complete overview of the documentation.

- * Suggestion: A two section document;
-   - Section One: What is the Aurora OpenShift platform, what features are in it, why are they there and how do they work?
-   - Section Two: Implementation details; Boober, the Database Hotel API, SKAP, Marjory, Wembley etc.

- * An overview of the main user facing Aurora OpenShift abstractions;
-   - Leveransepakke (Delivery Bundle)
-   - Base Image
-   - Architect
-   - Aurora Console
+### Aurora Console

-   - AOC and the AOC configuration files
-   - The Aurora API (?) and its main resources.
-Not an established term, but I think it will serve us better in the long run to view the common collection of endpoints provided by "our" platform as a single uniform API regardless of which underlying component, be it Boober, Sprocket, the Aurora Console or any other component, implements a specific endpoint/resource.
- * The anatomy of an Aurora Application
-   - Application requirements (runtime platform, management, etc)
-   - Structure of Leveransepakke
-   - From Leveransepakke to Application Image
-   - Application versioning (The Aurora Version) and tagging
-   - Application Configuration
-   - Build process (Jenkins)
+TODO:
  * Deploying an application and sets of applications with AOC
  * Managing applications with AOC and the Aurora Console

- * Implementation details:
-   - A description of the underlying components and their role in the Aurora OpenShift platform

-## Bits and Pieces
+### The Aurora API

+TODO: Maybe?
+Main resources.
+Not an established term, but I think it will serve us better in the long run to view the common collection of endpoints provided by "our" platform as a single uniform API regardless of which underlying component, be it Boober, Sprocket, the Aurora Console or any other component, implements a specific endpoint/resource.

+## Application Monitoring

+TODO: Maybe we can skip this?

+ * How to [monitor](monitoring.html) your application to make sure it performs as expected
  - All applications must implement the management interface demands
     - must be served on a port of its own, not accessible to the internet
     - must expose prometheus metrics, healthchecks, env and other info (build metadata, git metadata, dependencies and other links)
     - must log using standard LOGBACK configuration
- - The application must handle SIGTERM gracefully

-   * [Fat-jars](http://stackoverflow.com/questions/19150811/what-is-a-fat-jar) are not supported since we do a security check on third party dependencies with Nexus IQ.

- * When an image is pushed, OpenShift ImageStreams may trigger application redeploys from ImageChange triggers.
- * BuildConfigs may be triggered to rebuild images for specific application versions from ImageChange triggers from both the Builder Image (Architect) and the base images.
-Rebuilding application images may in turn result in automatic redeploys from ImageChange triggers.
-Commonly, when releasing for instance a new base image for Java with a new Java Runtime Environment version, hundreds of application images are automatically rebuilt - and in some cases automatically redeployed by the platform.